Frequently Asked Questions

 • If you take prescription drugs, review the plan drug list to see if your prescriptions are covered.

 • Ask questions.
 You’ll want answers that help you understand how you’ll use the plan, help you decide what is important to you and help you evaluate premium and coverage options.
-Our Simplifying Medicare guide and our Benefit Highlights will help.
+Our Understanding Medicare page and our Benefit Highlights will help.

 • Go to a virtual or in-person community meeting, call to talk to a Medicare Advantage representative, or make an appointment to see a representative in person.
 Have a conversation and keep asking questions until you have all the answers you need.